Fitzy1293/fitzwriter/README.md

     sudo apt install xdotool
     ```

+xdotool is what I used to implement automatically updating Firefox

 # How to use it

 This program is meant to read a simple config, and stylesheet, to create a nice looking page based on what's in based in the given markdown file.